Frequently Asked Questions

 Mentorship

-Our graduate students are paired with two mentors - a Ph.D. student mentor and a faculty mentor.
-The Ph.D. student mentor can provide guidance on course selection, norms of academia, building community and career preparedness.
+Our graduate students are paired with two mentors - a Ph.D. student or alumni mentor and a faculty mentor.
+The Ph.D. student/alumni mentor can provide guidance on course selection, norms of academia, building community and career preparedness.
 The faculty mentor provides oversight on the capstone research project, guidance on specific techniques and research question and general academic mentorship.
 In addition to these twin supports, other master’s students, who are engaged in much of the same coursework, may become quite close and provide support for one another.
 These supportive mentorship and community-building experiences serve to build and reinforce the message that all students belong and all can succeed and to provide the tools and resources necessary for this success.

 Non-Native English Speakers